ronrothjr/The-Spiral-of-Becoming/thread-discovery.md

 *Remember: The Thread Discovery Process is itself a thread — the tension between structure and emergence, between method and intuition.
 Use this process as scaffold, not cage.
 Let your own discovery teach you how discovery works.*

+---

+## **Tying It All Together**

-So, using the example used in the videos, let's fill in our Thread template:
+Now, using the example demonstrated in the explainer videos, let's fill in our Thread template:

 ### THRESHOLD